benjaminleroy/benjaminleroy/README.md

 width="50%" />

 ### Hello there!
-I'm Benjamin LeRoy, and am a PhD student in the [Statistics and Data Science Department](http://www.stat.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu).
-I am interested in developing statistical tools to examine uncertainity for objects in complex high-dimensional spaces.
+I'm Benjamin LeRoy (He/His) and am a PhD student in the [Statistics and Data Science Department](http://www.stat.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu).
+I am interested in developing statistical tools to examine uncertainty for objects in complex high-dimensional spaces.
 I'm generally interested in statistical machine learning, statistics for physical and biological sciences, and good data science and coding practices.

 ### Get in touch